Food allergies and intolerances

 A table with milk, dairy and eggs on it

-Food intolerances are more common and are caused by the body being unable to digest certain things e.g. lactose.
-They are not the same as food allergies, as most do not involve the body’s defence system.
+Food intolerances are more common and are caused by the body being unable to digest certain substances e.g. lactose.
+They're not the same as food allergies, as most do not involve the immune system.

-Food intolerances can make someone feel very ill and affect their health long term.
-You will usually feel unwell slower than a food allergy, and sometimes it may not be felt until a few hours after you have eaten the food.
-You could be unwell for hours, even into the next day.
+Food intolerances can make someone feel very ill and affect their long-term health.
+Symptoms of a food intolerance usually appear more slowly than those of a food allergy, and may not be felt until several hours after eating the food.
+Symptoms can last for hours, even into the next day.

 Important: If you think you, or someone close to you, has a food allergy, it’s important to get a proper diagnosis.
 Don’t cut food groups out of your diet without medical advice, because you could miss out on important nutrients.